vinceimbat/vinceimbat/content/thoughts/buddha avoided metaphysics.md

 One of the metaphysical teachings he introduced but avoided expounding was the doctrine of the [[Non-self]].

-Maybe, avoiding metaphysics is a sign of reverence and respect to questions that ellude answers.
+Maybe, avoiding metaphysics is a sign of reverence and respect to questions that elude answers.
 Since I couldn't grasp my head around all of it, I bow to wonder and enjoy it.
 I focus on making the most out of the joy of what I know.

 TO DO